 The most important point here is that this is more about duration of health in life, or "healthspan", than total life duration.
-Lifespan is how long you live, healthspan is how long you are healthy, functional, capable and unburdened by the deteriorating effects of aging that gradually rob a person of their ability to live their life to the fullest, learn new things, adapt to change, and endure misfortune.
+Lifespan is how long you live; healthspan is how long you are healthy, functional, capable and unburdened by the effects of ageing that gradually rob a person of their ability to live their life to the fullest, learn new things, adapt to change, and endure misfortune.

-Many of the health impacts that afflict people as they age are triggered or encouraged by specific things which break down in the body due to the collection of processes which we define as "aging".
-Once they've been triggered, many of them are effectively there to stay.
+Many of the health impacts that afflict people as they age are triggered or encouraged by specific things which break down in the body, due to the collection of processes which we define as "ageing".
+Once they've been triggered, many of them are there to stay.
 No going back.

-These things are the primary cause of suffering for people as they get older.
-Things like arthritis, thin skin, brittleness, deteriorating eyesight.
-These contribute to muscle wastage, loss of coordination etc. etc.
+These things are the primary cause of suffering for people as they get older – things like arthritis, thin skin, brittleness, and deteriorating eyesight.
+These contribute to muscle wastage, loss of coordination, etc., etc.

-And yet these are not the things that kill people - leading causes are lung cancer, coronary heart disease, dementia, cerebrovascular disease etc.
+And yet these are not the things that kill people – leading causes of death are lung cancer, coronary heart disease, dementia, cerebrovascular disease, etc.

-Treating these symptoms of aging is expensive, and only minimally effective at reducing that suffering.
-People live longer than ever before now, and they also spend a larger percentage of their life suffering from avoidable ailments as well.
+Treating these symptoms of ageing is expensive, and only minimally effective at reducing that suffering.
+People now live longer than ever, and they also spend a larger percentage of their life suffering from avoidable ailments as well.

-Treating the aging process itself is unlikely to make people live much longer, but it can prevent or greatly limit most of the causes of suffering while old.
-This is what is meant by "prevent aging".
+Treating the ageing process itself is unlikely to make people live much longer, but it can prevent or greatly limit most of the causes of suffering while old.
+This is what is meant by "prevent ageing".

 Part 2 - About Treatment Regulations

-Now the thing is, we have many different medications that actually can be used to reduce the effects of aging, and prevent that suffering from occurring.
-They exist to treat various specific things obviously, but can have secondary anti-aging effects.
+Now the thing is, we have many medications that can be used to reduce the effects of ageing, and prevent that suffering.
+These medication exist to treat various specific things, but can have secondary anti-ageing effects.

-"Classifying aging as a disease" is the critical regulatory step that allows doctors to proactively prescribe medications to people (if they want them) to 'treat' aging, and prevent those conditions which cause age-related suffering from ever arising or advancing.
+"Classifying ageing as a disease" is the critical regulatory step that will let doctors proactively prescribe medications to people (if they want them) to "treat" ageing, and prevent those conditions which cause age-related suffering from arising or advancing.

 Part 3 - Population Planning

-In our developed world people are having children later, they're raising families later, they're working into older ages.
-Due to additional factors, that also leads to a shrinking population.
+In our developed world people are having children later than they used to and working into older ages.
+That also leads to a shrinking population.

-Allowing people to be healthier, happier, and fitter into old age prepares society to better handle all the pressures placed upon it in our modern world, and also help it to sustain an equilibrium.
+Letting people be healthier, happier, and fitter into old age prepares society to better handle the pressures placed upon it in our modern world, and also help it to sustain an equilibrium.

 At the end of the day it's not likely to make people live much longer.
 Maybe people live 10 years longer, who knows?
 We won't really know until we try, but the same things that kill people at an advanced age are still going to be the leading causes, and they're not going to be significantly affected.

-But this is how we need to support healthcare in the aging population - to reduce suffering.
-After all, there's not much point being able to live to 100 if you're only going to be fit and healthy (as an adult) for less than half of it.
+But this is how we need to support healthcare in the ageing population – to reduce suffering.

 Fusion is staffed entirely by volunteers.
 If you want to see ethical government in politics and a better future for all please consider a tax deductible donation today.